On a problem of optimal transport under marginal martingale constraints: A self-contained approach to the variational lemma

-We can now state the main result of this appendix. \begin{them} Assume that $\mu, \nu$ are probability measures in convex order and that $c:\R^2\to \R$ is a continuous cost function satisfying the sufficient integrability condition.
-Assume that $\pi\in \M(\mu,\nu)$ is an optimal martingale transport plan which leads to finite costs.
-Let $S\subset \R$ be a set of regular points associated to $\pi$ and $(\pi_x)_x $ a disintegration in the sense of Lemma \ref{biglemma}.
+\begin{them} Assume that $\mu, \nu$ are probability measures in convex order and that $c\dvtx \R^2\to\R$ is a continuous cost function satisfying the sufficient integrability condition.
+Assume that $\pi\in\M(\mu,\nu )$ is an optimal martingale transport plan which leads to finite costs.
+Let $(\pi_x)_x $ be a disintegration of $\pi$ and $S\subset\R$ a set of regular points associated to $(\pi_x)_x$ in the sense of Lemma~\ref {biglemma}.
 We set

-If $\alpha$ is a martingale transport plan such that \begin{itemize} \item the support $\Spt(\alpha)$ of $\alpha$ is finite and \item the support $\Spt(\alpha)$ is included in $\Gamma$, \end{itemize} then the martingale transport plan $\alpha$ is optimal for $c$ between $\proj^x_\#\alpha$ and $\proj^y_\#\alpha$.
+If $\alpha$ is a martingale transport plan such that: \begin{itemize} \item the support $\Spt(\alpha)$ of $\alpha$ is finite and \item the support $\Spt(\alpha)$ is included in $\Gamma$, \end{itemize} then the martingale transport plan $\alpha$ is optimal for $c$ between $\proj^x_\#\alpha$ and $\proj^y_\#\alpha$.